noob6-noob/myxl-cli/README.md

-# Dor YTTA by Flyxt9
+# Dor YTTA by Flyxt

 # How to use with TERMUX
 1. Install git & python